clairegreenwood83/timed_code_quiz/README.md

 ## Deployment

 - The quiz can be accessed via this link
-- To start the quiz click on the "start quiz" button.
+- To start the quiz the user should click on the "start quiz" button.
 - The timer will then start and the first question appears.
-- Read the question and click on the answer button you think correlates to the correct answer.
+- The user should click on the answer button they think is correct.
-- The next question will load along with a comment as to whether your previous answer was
+- The next question will load along with a comment as to whether the previous answer was correct or incorrect.
+- If the answer is incorrect, 10 seconds will be deducted from the timer.
+- The quiz will end when the user has answered all of the questions presented to them or when the timer gets to 0.
+- Following the end of the quiz, the user will be presented with their score and an option to input their initials and save their   score.
+- The score can be viewed by following the highscore link in the top left-hand corner of the browser.
+- Users scores are stored in the internal storage and are therefore saved to the browser, even if the user exits the page.

 The web browser looks as shown below: